NoLieNoSean/NoNotes/README.md

 https://nolienosean.github.io/NoNotes/

-Here are my notes from the first semester at CMI, with additional contributions from Karan and Anirudha.
+Notes from my undergraduate studies at CMI, with additional contributions from Karan and Anirudha.

-These were written primarily for personal use; I make no claims about their quality, completeness, or accuracy.
+These are written primarily for personal use; I make no claims about their quality, completeness, or accuracy.

 Pull requests are welcome!